marnifora/alzheimer_classification/readme.md

 - -chr [RANGE] - set of chromosomes to analyze from given data set, e.g. '-chr 1-12,14,18-20', default = ‘1-23’
 - -class - if only classification should be run
 - -boruta - if only Boruta analysis should be run
-- -run [VALUE] - number of run of both Boruta and classification analyses
+- -run [VALUE] - number of run of both Boruta and classification analyses, default is the next number from run files
 - -borutarun [VALUE] - number of run of Boruta analysis
 - -classrun [VALUE] - number of run of classification analysis
 - -fixed - if number of run or list of chromosomes shouldn't be changed even is it was run before
 - -subset [NAME] - name of SNPs subset which should be under consideration during analysis, e.g. '-subset shared'
 - -cont - if continuation of started Boruta analysis should be run (for different chromosomes)

-Parameters required for different type of analyses:
+##### Parameters required for different type of analyses:
 1. Boruta + classification
     - -dataset [NAME] [DIR]
     - -testset [NAME] [DIR] or -test [SIZE]